floriank/kitteh-phoenix/README.md

 This is a simple Phoenix project for demonstration purposes.
 It relates to the article series ["Using Phoenix with Docker"](https://floriank.github.io/post/using-phoenix-with-docker-part-1-introduction/).
 It's a simple image uploader that uses a PostgreSQL database for metadata about images and Phonix as web framework.

 Please visit [my blog](https://floriank.github.io) for more articles.
-If you don't feel like that, you can still browse the code here and maybe create some ppull requests to make it better.
+If you don't feel like that, you can still browse the code here and maybe create some pull requests to make it better.

 ## Instructions to run